Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Velma1234/README.md

 - Clarity of reflection on challenges and solutions encountered.
 - Adherence to submission guidelines and deadlines.

-Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.
+Note: Feel free to reach out for clarification or assistance with any aspect link for the assignment.https://docs.google.com/document/d/1DsRvftd2lu3rdxfSytFx6cD91JTp3wjr3SFxAiZYy6o/edit?usp=sharing

+heres the asignment link ()